 Start strong with this harmless icebreaker game.
 Here, one person shares three statements about themself, something, or someone—two that are true and one that’s false.
 Then, by taking a one-item quiz or voting on a quick poll, the audience guesses which statement is the lie.

-Best for: Introducing a speaker or panellist before a session, or getting breakout participants to know each other in a quick, lighthearted way.
+Best for: Introducing a speaker or panellist before a session, or getting engaging conference breakout sessions participants to know each other in a quick, lighthearted way.

 Launch a quiz or assessment in Polls in seconds and let the audience choose which statement about the speaker is a lie